 Public Health Emergency Preparedness

 Public Health emergencies can arise anywhere.
-Natural, technological, and human caused disasters can impact Montana at any time.
-Public health hazards in Montana may result from communicable disease outbreaks, food and water contaminations, chemical spills, wild land fires and smoke, drought, flooding, earthquakes, tornados, and avalanches.
+Natural, technological, and human-caused disasters can impact Montana at any time.
+Public health hazards in Montana may result from communicable disease outbreaks, food and water contamination, chemical spills, wildland fires and smoke, drought, flooding, earthquakes, tornadoes, and avalanches.

 Federal grant funds strengthen public health and hospital preparedness on a state, regional, and local level throughout Montana, with the majority of funds distributed to local and tribal health partners.

 Our Mission Statement: DPHHS Emergency Preparedness program builds, supports, and strengthens resilience in both Montana communities and the Department through leadership and collaborative partnerships to effectively prepare for, respond to, and recover from adverse events that affect the public’s health.